The problem isn’t the workload.

 Move Fast & Fix Things, Fixable

-Managers are facing an incredible challenge
+Managers are facing an incredible challenge.

 You want your team to perform, produce, and prosper, but it feels like they are too distracted, triggered, and burned out to deliver.

 It’s tempting to blame the workload, but the numbers show all that effort isn’t turning into results.
+The real issue isn’t workload alone.
+It’s the mental clutter, emotional drain, and constant context-switching that sit underneath it.

 So, what exactly is “thoughtload”?